cottog/CASTER-EDITION/src/README.txt

 			-**DONE**See if it would be better to combine SpellEffect, expectedtarget,  and preferred targetType into a struct, as they are very much aligned

 		-Add the actual spell.cast() function
-			-need a means to determine the elemental subtype of a spell -(IN PROGRESS)need a means to select the appropriate targets for a spell -(IN PROGRESS)need a means to resolve the effects of casting a spell -Modify the Engine::pickATile function so that enemy AI can use it to target the player (or other Actors if they so choose)
+			-**DONE**need a means to determine the elemental subtype of a spell -(IN PROGRESS)need a means to select the appropriate targets for a spell -(IN PROGRESS)need a means to resolve the effects of casting a spell -Modify the Engine::pickATile function so that enemy AI can use it to target the player (or other Actors if they so choose)